aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 To get started immediately with .NET 6 on Lambda there are a few options:
 1. Container Image - Build a container image with the .NET 6 application packaged inside it.
 This [PowerShell script](https://github.com/aws/aws-lambda-dotnet/tree/master/LambdaRuntimeDockerfiles) will build a .NET 6 base container image.
-2. Custom Runtime - The custom runtime bundles all necessary .NET 6 libraries in the zip file archive that is deployed to Lambda, see this [example](https://github.com/normj/LambdaNETCoreSamples/tree/master/CustomRuntimeListBucketsNET6).
+1. Custom Runtime - The custom runtime bundles all necessary .NET 6 libraries in the zip file archive that is deployed to Lambda, see this [example](https://github.com/normj/LambdaNETCoreSamples/tree/master/CustomRuntimeListBucketsNET6).
 For an ARM64 see this [example](https://github.com/normj/LambdaNETCoreSamples/tree/master/ArmLambdaFunction#net-5-and-6-with-custom-runtimes).

-In the near future Lambda will provide managed instances with .NET 6 runtime preinstalled.
-This will allow customers to deploy .NET 6 applications using zip file archives and container images as they do today with .NET Core 3.1 applications.
+In the near future, managed instances with .NET 6 runtime will be preinstalled, along with updated versions of the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) and [AWS Lambda for .NET Core](https://github.com/aws/aws-lambda-dotnet).
+These will allow customers to build and deploy .NET 6 applications using zip file archives and container images as they do today with .NET Core 3.1 applications.

-In the near future the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) and [AWS Lambda for .NET Core](https://github.com/aws/aws-lambda-dotnet) will offer templates for all of the above options.

 ## Tools and SDK